Narkielz/Narkielz/README.md

 I'm Luis Fernando, also known as Narkiel or N0uz, welcome to my GitHub!

 ## 「ℹ️」 About Me
-I'm a tech enthusiast passionate about hacking, cryptography, and pentesting.
+I'm a tech enthusiast focused on hacking, cryptography, and pentesting.
-I code in **Python, Ruby, C, HTML, PHP, SQL**, and I love exploring the depths of security challenges.
+I code in **Python, Ruby, C, HTML, PHP, SQL, and Java**.
-In my free time, I build tools, solve CTFs, and experiment with creative programming.
+I enjoy building tools, solving CTF challenges, and experimenting with new projects.

 ## 「💻」 My Skills